 Before you scrunch up your nose and assume that kids won’t want socks, think again.
 Today’s socks are cooler than they ever were and are great ways for kids to express their personalities.
 You can find socks with all different designs these days, whether your kids enjoy animals, like sloths and unicorns, or food, like pasta, pizza, and chocolate, you’re bound to find something to make them smile.
-Or you can get them a super fuzzy pair they’ll love wearing around the house instead of slippers.
+Or you can get them a super fuzzy pair they’ll love wearing around the house instead of kids slippers.
 You can even stuff additional treats inside the socks for an extra surprise.

 Speaking of socks and stockings, why not make the stocking a gift on its own, particularly a monogrammed needlepoint stocking to make it even more special?
 Unlike a typical stocking, it also has the attention to detail that only needlepoint can provide, making it something to proudly hang on the mantle year after year.
-It’s soft velvet back is also an elegant touch.
+Its soft velvet back is also an elegant touch.
 And if you get it personalized, everyone will know which stocking is theirs in the morning, avoiding any confusion between the kids.
 Of course, it also makes it easier on St. Nick when he’s making his rounds.

 A Christmas bandana for dogs will ensure your four-legged friends get a gift that will keep them looking festive all season.
 Buying it from Lands’ End gives you the option to personalize it for that added personal touch.
 Plus, it will be made of a comfy soft flannel that dogs deserve just as much as humans.
 If your dog doesn't love bandannas, you could also get them some new toys, a collar, or even a set of bowls!

 Any girl waking up on the morning of St. Nick’s Day will appreciate looking into a stocking and seeing a shiny new pair of earrings, a bracelet, or a necklace.
 It doesn’t have to be expensive jewelry either.
 Something seasonal with snowflake designs or a piece that will remind them of this particular St. Nick holiday is a great idea.
 You can even monogram something with the date on it to make it extra special, like a locket.
 Boys might also enjoy a new watch or maybe their first pair of cufflinks.
 Of course, this isn’t limited to children.
 Adults on the nice list would be quite surprised to see that St. Nick remembered them in the morning.

-If you’re struggling with gift ideas that will actually fit into a stocking, you have two choices: you can either get a bigger stocking, or you can try to appreciate the small stuff.
+If you’re struggling with personalized gift ideas that will actually fit into a stocking, you have two choices: you can either get a bigger stocking, or you can try to appreciate the small stuff.
 Go back to the feelings you had as a kid when you woke up to an unexpected gift.
 While candy itself can be the perfect gift, there are lots of fun miniature items you can find, like miniature craft sets, travel-size games, puzzles, pens, notepads, and more.
 The small gifts are sometimes the most fun to receive.